Probate & Estate Administration

 - Estates with unusually large numbers of assets

-- Settling income/capital gains tax liabilities to death (complex cases)
+- Settling income/capital gains tax liabilities to death.
+Simple cases will be covered by our usual fees.

 - Substantial debt owed to an estate – recovery processes